WondaMegapon/Refightilization/Refightilization/README.md

 Thanks to Fantab and Loke for inspiring this project to exist.

-Thanks to Cebe, Joe, JC, and PurpleKid for helping me test this mod out.
+Thanks to Cebe, Joe, JC, and PurpleKid for helping me test this mod out prior to release.

+Thanks to Lux and Gaforb for providing tons of feedback to help make this mod better.

 # Changelog

+1.0.3 - Added item configs, added config for Monster Variants, added scaling respawn timer, prevented respawning as a recently spawned monster, caught bugs regarding disabling the mod, adjusted spawning to prevent softlocks, altered Affix code to give players Elite Aspects instead of buffing them, adjusted spawning to prevent being unable to pick up items, added functionality with some artifacts.

 1.0.2 - Caught some NREs, fixed R2API dependencies.